-- 3. Follow the on-screen instructions to configure the system.
-Select the Initialize a new Storwize V7000 Unified (file and block system) option from the Welcome panel of the initialization tool.
-The initialization tool guides you through the configuration process: - a.
-Enter the Storwize V7000 Unified system IP, netmask IP, and gateway IP addresses. - b.
-Then enter the Management IP, Storwize V7000 File Module 1, and Storwize V7000 File Module 2 IP addresses.
-Then select 10.254.0.1-10.254.0.4 (or one of the other address ranges depending on your network configuration) for the default internal network IP scheme. - c.
+- a.
+Enter the Storwize V7000 Unified system IP, netmask IP, and gateway IP addresses.
+Click Next. - b.
+Enter the Management IP, Storwize V7000 File Module 1, and Storwize V7000 File Module 2 IP addresses.
+Then select 10.254.0.1-10.254.0.4 (or one of the other address ranges depending on your network configuration) for the default internal network IP scheme.
+Click Next. - c.
 Click Finish on the Final Page and make sure that both the satask.txt and the cfgtask.txt file are on the USB key.
 If the files are not on the USB key refer to IBM Storwize V7000 Troubleshooting, Recovery, and Maintenance Guide PDF on the DVD.
 If the files are not on the USB key refer to Troubleshooting. - d.
 Insert the USB key into either USB connector (located at the back of the Storwize V7000 Unified) on the upper canister (node 1).
 Do not insert the USB key until the node canister has completed booting up.